 CIT Bank is the newest addition to the well-known CIT, a bank lending company, that has been around for years–since 1908 to be exact.
 CIT is a Fortune 500 company that provides financing and leasing capital to small business and middle market clients.

 Before we get to CIT’s interest rates, let’s touch on the safety and soundness of the institution.
 CIT is FDIC insured, so your money is protected up to the FDIC limits.
 You can actually check out the bank’s FDIC insurance certificate if you’re so inclined.

-CIT CD Rates
+CIT CD Options

 What Are The Fees?

-- 3 months interest for CD terms of 1 year and less
+- 3 months’ interest for CD terms of 1 year and less

 How To Open An Account